jsummers/imageworsener/readme.txt

    WebP-style quality setting to use if a WebP file is written.
 This is on a scale from 0 to 100.
 Default is 80.

+ -encoding <encoding>
+   Set the encoding used for text output (informational and error messages).
+   This is usually unnecessary, because IW can usually figure out what encoding to use.
+However, it may be useful if you're capturing or redirecting the output, or using a nonstandard terminal program such as mintty.
+   This is for output only, and does not affect how command-line parameters are interpreted.

+   Encoding names:
+    "ascii": US-ASCII
+    "utf8": UTF-8.
+In Windows, IW sets the output mode to UTF-8, and writes Unicode output.
+    "utf8raw": UTF-8.
+In Windows, IW writes raw UTF-8 output without setting the output mode.
+In a standard Windows command prompt, this will display garbage.
+    "utf16": Windows only.
+IW sets the output mode to UTF-16, and writes Unicode output.
+    "utf16raw": Windows only.
+IW writes Unicode output, without setting the output mode.
+In a standard Windows command prompt, this will likely display garbage.

  -noinfo
    Suppess informational messages.